I am Brooke B. and I am an addict. This is my story of addiction and recovery through Narcotics Anonymous.

 He had a prescription and was taking it, so why not?
 This was the beginning of my tumble to the bottom.
 We moved back to Memphis because it was easier to get drugs.
 I managed to slide by in college and graduate with my degree.
 By then I was completely mentally and physically addicted to drugs and in complete denial because I was still somewhat functioning in a “socially acceptable” manner.
 “I graduated with my degree!”
 I would shout anytime my family would comment on my inability to live like an adult.
 I barely held a part-time job.
 I was stealing out of the medicine cabinets of the people I would work for, and spending every penny I made on dope.
 My boyfriend was my supplier, but he began using harder drugs and was no longer concerned with helping me find mine.
 He decided to go to treatment and tried to convince me that I too needed treatment.
 I was angry and still thought I could control my using.
 So I left and moved back in with my parents.
 I went through withdrawals over and over, getting a few weeks here and there only to start over again.

 Christmas eve 2009, after a week of very little sleep due to withdrawal, I fell asleep at the wheel early in the morning coming home from a boyfriend’s house.
 I crashed my SUV into 7 other vehicles at a stop light.
 I remember looking up after nodding out, knowing it was too late to stop, and thinking hopefully I will die.
 Luckily I did not kill anyone.
 I returned home that day and kept using.
 I wasn’t until the next year in 2010 when I decided enough was enough.
 New Year day I was back with my ex.
 He had relapsed and I had found drugs in his jacket pocket that I had told myself I would never use.
 I took them to throw out, but could not shake the obsession to keep them for myself even though I knew I would end up dying if I went down that road.
 I sat down on my kitchen floor and prayed for the first time in forever.
 I did not want live like that anymore.
 I did not want to be a slave to the use, hate myself, try to stop, use again cycle anymore, but I did not know how to stop.
 I had been to a Narcotics Anonymous meeting before, but left thinking it was not for me.
+I had tried detox treatment without luck.
 As I was sitting on the floor praying, the only thing that kept popping in my head was the meeting.
 I decided to give it another try.
 I went to a meeting a few days later.
 I used again.
 Went to another meeting.
 January 17th, 2010 became my clean date.
 I do not remember much from those first meetings accept feeling hopeful and excited to have finally found some sort of solution to my dilemma.

 My life began changing immediately.
 I found full time employment, and became trusted and relied on at this place of employment.
 My sister and I developed an irreplaceable bond.
 I was able to make amends with my family and let go of many of my resentments towards them.
 I ended up going back to school and getting a Master’s degree.
 Today, I actually have a career!
 I never thought I would ever be able to be an adult.
 Most days I still do not feel like an adult, but I am, to the best of my ability, living like one.
 The most important gift of recovery I have received, however, is freedom.
 I no longer feel completely controlled by drugs.
 I do not feel fear, guilt, and shame all hours of the day anymore.
 I definitely have not participated in my recovery perfectly.
 I took many suggestions, and probably ignored twice as many to suffer the consequences.
 However, I did not use.